ewdieckman/uwadventure/README.md

 ### Installing

 Database scripts are located in the Database SQL folder to setup an initial schema in the database and preload with data.
+You can also use the Azure database reference.
+You will need to use GlobalProtect VPN in order to access the database from off-campus.
+Instructions can be found here on the [Campus KB](https://kb.wisc.edu/page.php?id=73116)

 ## Updates